OppNHeimer/you-too-can-animate/readme.md

 ![blank SVGOMG](./images/svgomg_blank.png)

 After uploading, you will see a column of switches on the right hand side.
 Leave the default settings as-is and click the 'copy as text' button just below the paint bucket.
-You will paste this text in the next step.
+You will paste the copied text in the next step.

 ![SVG copy button](./images/svgomg_copy.png)